Use Alt Tags on Websites

 Some images—charts, for example—provide content.
 Typically, these images need to have alt text that describes the text in the image exactly.
 You are essentially providing different content to someone based on his or her abilities.
 That, by definition, is segregation—a form of discrimination.
 An attorney could argue you are violating the web visitor’s civil rights based on their disability.

-The image on the left clearly conveys information.
+The image on the right clearly conveys information.
 The man’s hands and shirt in the background are decorative, but there is also information about an annual meeting.
 The content I read without having a disability is “Annual Meeting.”
 To ensure I do not segregate any blind website visitor, I need to include the same message in the alt tag.
 The alt tag would say “Annual Meeting.”
 If I shorten my alt tag to “meeting,” I have essentially provided different content to someone because of his or her disability.

 New images are added to your website every month.
 Educating staff on alt tags is a big step towards keeping your website compliant with the law.